sahilkhoslaa/AudioToSignLanguageConverter/README.md

 Stanford-Parser over HTTP.
 Make sure you are connected to internet.
 * Run index.html in browsers

 Say something!!
-(The code will parse your speech and avatar will enact your phrase.
-To watch the live play visit the link given below)
+(The code will parse your speech and avatar will enact your phrase.)
- For more info, go to [Enchuletta](https://18.188.151.103/AudioToSignLanguageConverter/) .Enable load Unsafe scripts else Avatar may not be loaded.

 ## Authors
 See the list of [contributors](https://github.com/sahilkhoslaa/AudioToSignLanguageConverter/contributors) who participated in this project.